AlexWangVT/blog_post_project/index.md

 ![Figure 1](background1.png)<p align = "center">
 Fig.1-The academic background of developers</p>
 Figure 1 describes the academic background of the participants.
 More than 40% of the participants are holding a Bachelor degree and 20%+ holding a Master.
 Those without formal eduction experience have less sense to switch their careers to the high tech field.
-More than 75% of the developers have the computer or IT background.
+More than 75% of the developers have computer or IT background.
 Most of them come from computer science or software engineering.
 The rest are from science, engineering, and other fields.

 ## Part II: Do developers satisfy their career?
 ![Figure 2](background2.png)<p align = "center">